rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Test classes must extend the `TestCase` class in the framework, with proper namespacing.

+Test classes should be PSR-4 compliant, meaning the namespace should match the folder structure they reside in.

 Each test method name must start with `test`, for example `testSomeFunction()`, have public visibility, be non-static, and return void.

 Example: